giorginolab/infix2pharmml/index.md

 Privacy policy
 --------------

-Server use and the data submitted are logged.
+Server use and data submitted are logged.
 Do not submit any confidential information.
 To use the server privately, download the code and use it locally.